 Here are five reasons you need to start tracking job change signals to grow your business.

-Job change data signals are types of intent data, including job title updates, new geographical locations, and industry changes.
-B2B businesses can use these data signals to identify if a prospective buyer has been promoted, moved to a new company, changed roles and much more.
+Job change data signals are reflected in various types of intent data, including job title updates, new geographical locations, and industry changes.
+B2B businesses can use these data signals to identify if a prospective buyer has been promoted, moved to a new company, changed roles, and more.

-Ultimately, these signals allow you to add more qualified users to your accounts lists.
+Ultimately, these signals allow you to add more qualified prospects to your account lists.
 It populates your account lists with past contacts you’ve already developed relationships with and new contacts that may be settling into recently vacated their roles.
 This way, you’ll be closer to understanding subtle shifts in decision-making dynamics across companies that are in your ICP.
 And, since you may already have past contact, it provides an organic opening for outreach and reconnection.

 This is because job change tracking populates your CRM with up-to-date contact info of your buyer each time your customer changes roles or makes a new move in their career.

 Job change signals could also highlight growth within a company, revealing plans for organizational expansion (or growing budget and spending capabilities) via signals such as increased hiring.
-This could underscore growth opportunities within the company, as well as more revenue and more willingness to buy.
+This could signal growth opportunities within the company, as well as more revenue and more willingness to buy.

-As the companies build out their teams, they may also seek new tools or technologies to support their processes.
+As the companies build out their teams, they may also be seeking new tools or technologies to support their growing ambitions.
 This is a way to further uncover new business opportunities for companies.

 On the flip side, job change signals can reflect changes in headcount.
 This can show you which companies you should focus your efforts toward and which ones you should deprioritize.
 For example, if a business downsizes a particular department, your team can use this information to interpret that this company is no longer a target account.
 Essentially, you’ll be better equipped to see where the opportunities are and when it’s time to grab them.

-With Propensity, all of your important job change insights and data will come directly from your CRM, updated automatically and in real-time.
-You’ll also get access to your top 100 in-market accounts, simply by taking our free five-minute In-Market Accounts Assessment.
+With Propensity, all of your important job change insights and data will come directly from your CRM, updated automatically and in real time.
+You’ll also get access to your top 100 in-market accounts, simply by taking our free In-Market Accounts Assessment.

 Backed with the best information, you’ll always be ready to create impactful messaging that hits home with your customers — whether they’ve started a new role at a different company or finally achieved that promotion.

-Propensity automatically creates and updates in-market account data into your CRM system on a daily basis.
-Now, you can keep up with your favorite buyers' job movements to grow your pipeline cohesively.
+Propensity automatically creates and updates in-market account data into your CRM system daily.
+That way, not only can you keep up with your favorite buyers' job movements, you can also grow your SQL pipeline cohesively.

-Learn more about how we can help you stay in touch with your customers, even after they move companies.
+Learn more about how we can help you stay in touch with your customers and track job changes even after contacts move companies.
 Start improving your conversion rates and building a pipeline that works for you by booking a demo today.

 A Note to Our Readers: